Enrolling in a Workshop

 What if I don’t want to enrol online?

-Please contact our office for further assistance either by calling 6248 5057 or emailing workshops@canberrayouththeatre.com.au.
-Only once we receive completed enrolment details and the payment required can we confirm your place in a workshop.
+Please contact our office for further assistance either by calling 02 6248 5057 or emailing info@canberrayouththeatre.com.au.

 How do I know my enrolment is confirmed?